Scholarships & Fellowships

-Benjamin A. Gilman International Scholarship : The Gilman International Scholarship Program sponsors a competition for awards in support of study abroad.
+Benjamin A. Gilman International Scholarship: The Gilman International Scholarship Program sponsors a competition for awards in support of study abroad.
 The scholarship provides awards for U.S. undergraduate students who are receiving federal Pell Grant funding at a 2-year or 4-year college or university to enable them to participate in study abroad programs worldwide.
-Over 800 scholarships of up to $5,000.00 will be awarded each year for U.S. citizens to study abroad.
+Over 2,300 scholarships of up to $5,000 will be awarded for this current academic year for U.S. citizen undergraduates to study abroad.
 Award amounts vary depending on the length of study and student need with the average award being $4,000.00.

 If an applicant attends an undergraduate school where Goldman Sachs interviews on-campus, the applicant must also apply through the school’s career services website.
 Students should check with their career services office for more details.